 (There is also the option of a slightly longer, but somewhat greener, riverside walk which is well signposted from both the Railway Station and Bus Station).

 You should be aware that Derby City Centre is notoriously difficult to navigate by car with its peculiar one-way systems.
 You are earnestly advised to use public transport, or at least use the Park & Ride facilities for the last part of your journey.
 The Silk Mill is a short walk from the terminus of all bus routes.
 The two “Park & Ride” services are located at the northeast (A61) and southeast (A52 Nottingham) sides of the city.

 Otherwise, if coming by car and you are using a SatNav, DE1 3AS will take you to Sowter Road and Silk Mill Lane is off that.
 Otherwise, using the old fashioned method of navigating, the best advice is to follow the brown tourist signs which direct to "Assembly Rooms" which will bring you into the city centre.
 The Assembly Rooms car park, whilst convenient, isn't cheap for all day parking.
-There is a car park close to the Silk Mill on Sowter Road which, last time I checked, charges£5 for six hours.
+There is a car park close to the Silk Mill on Sowter Road which charges £5 for "all day" parking.

 Please note that there is currently NO PARKING available at the Silk Mill.
 (If you have mobility issues and would ordinarily use a disabled space, please let us know in advance and we will make appropriate arrangements).